KeetaNetwork/swift-client/README.md

         .add(operation: SetInfoOperation(name: "Demo Account".uppercased()))
         .seal()

-// Blocks can be published together using either the KeetaClient or KeetaApi
+// Manually constructed blocks can be published using the KeetaApi.
+Please check the fees section for further details.
 ```

 ### KeetaClient